Beyond RAG: Why AI Agents Need Long-Term Memory, Not Retrieval

 Stop asking "Which vector DB is best?" and start asking "How do I manage state?"

-A robust architecture has three components working together:
+This architecture has three components working together:

 1. Short-term checkpointers (such as LangGraph) to maintain the immediate conversation thread within a session.